 You can zoom into the chart by clicking and dragging your mouse across a set of elements.
 If you hover the mouse over a bar, you will see a tooltip showing the instance type, total cost, and the cost breakdown.

 Cost Reports across instances have largely the same experience, but this section covers the main differences between cost reporting for each.

-If you have a mix of elements with and without a Metricly agent, you will see gaps in the utilization figures where values are not available.
+If you have a mix of elements with and without a Agent, you will see gaps in the utilization figures where values are not available.